top of page

 Can a mobile notary come to a hospital room?

 Yes.
-Mobile notaries regularly travel directly to patient rooms, subject to hospital policies.
+We regularly travel directly to patient rooms, subject to hospital policies.

-Can a notary notarize documents for someone under heavy medication?
+Can documents be notarized if someone is under heavy medication?

-No. The signer must be mentally aware and able to understand the act of signing.
+No. The signer must be mentally aware and able to understand the signing.

 Can family members be present?